milkmansson/toit-ina226/README.md

 - Alert pin poliarity using `set-alert-pin-polarity`.

 ### Changing the Shunt Resistor
-Many cheap INA226 modules ship with 0.1 Ohm or 0.01 Ohm shunts.
+Many INA226 modules ship with 0.1 Ohm or 0.01 Ohm shunts.
 - For high-current applications (tens of amps), the shunt can be replaced with a much smaller value (e.g. 1–5 mOhm).
 This reduces voltage drop and wasted power, and raises the maximum measurable current, but makes the resolution for tiny